 Thankfully, the king and queen of the jungle are positioned a good, safe distance away so they don’t have access to your safari truck.
 Just like Simba on Pride Rock, this lioness is perched on her throne area.
 They can be a bit difficult to spot at times but sometimes you’re rewarded with a shot like this one.

 Most of us will never get the opportunity to take a real African safari.
 However, thanks to Disney World, we can get the same experience without ever leaving the United States.
 Kilimanjaro Safari allows you to ride across the savannah and view some of the most beautiful animals in the world.
 How many of these 10 awesome animals on Disney’s Animal Kingdom Kilimanjaro Safari can you spot on your next trek?
 Good luck and come back and leave a comment letting us know how you did!
 And for more information on things to do at Disney’s Animal Kingdom, check out this post.
 For help planning your Disney World trip, check out our step-by-step guide, our best resources, and our quick tips.
 For our Disney World secrets, see our plan to avoid the stroller and the secret to a great trip.
 To plan your Disney World trip, visit Disney’s website.

 P.S.
-You can find a printable Kilimanjaro Safaris Scavenger Hunt (and other Disney planning tools) in our members-only Travel Resource Library.
-Get instant access to the library by signing up for our weekly newsletter, which is full of travel tips, trip ideas, and inspiration to travel more with your family.
-You will find the sign up box at the top right of this page or on the home page.
+You can find a printable Kilimanjaro Safari Scavenger Hunt (and other Disney planning tools) in our Travel Resource Library.
+Get the details on how you can get instant access to the library in the box below.